 The results of this is an itemized set, which means you will need to create a new itemized set every time you need to add \ remove collections.
 We are working on an alternative solution that will remove this current limitation and will update this guide as soon as we can.

-Workaround 2: Using itemized sets
+Workaround 2: Using logical sets